 Introduction

-Braide is a desktop-style web application for managing and interacting with AI agents using the Agent Client Protocol (ACP).
-It provides a rich interface for creating projects, running agent sessions, managing agent processes, and integrating with GitHub.
+Braide is a desktop application for managing and interacting with AI agents using the Agent Client Protocol (ACP).
+It provides a rich interface for creating projects, running agent sessions, managing agents, and integrating with GitHub.

 What You Can Do

-- Manage agents — install, start, stop, and monitor agent processes
+• Manage agents — install, start, stop, and monitor AI agents

 How It Works